SCBI-ForestGEO/Dendrobands/resources/field_forms/README.md

 -	For example, if the tree is broken on census# 2018.08, then the code is B8.
 - Remember to record if there is a discrepancy between the current measurement and the last measurement (see metadata).

+## Notes for field

+**REMEMBER**

+1. Data is collected in mm to 2 decimals!!
+E.g. 74.89

+2. If a tree looks dead but the survey is being done before leaves are evident or after leaves have begun falling, put "check status, looks unhealthy" in notes.
+Then, cross-reference with mortality or other census during data entry.

+3. For timing reference, the 2018 fall biannual (2018.14) survey took about 5 hours, with 7 people in 3 teams.

 ## Notes on printing new field_forms (after creating .xlsx files from Rscripts)